dontran15/CSAFastPages/_posts/2022-09-05-springboot-plan.md

 We may upload our previous code related to math and hopefully find ways to interface them with SpringBoot.

 Although this is not a comprehensive plan of what we will or could do, we hope this post will serve as a baseline as to what we can do and may be able to use Spring Boot for.
 The most important thing is creating a project that we can all work on together as teammates while learning the intricacies of backend and to a small degree front end development.

+## Team Makeup

+Of course it'd be great if everyone could learn all the parts but delegating some roles would definitely help ease our work load and mark out clear responsibilities.
+We're hoping to divide the work as so:

+- Don: Spring Boot and MVC
+- Krish: Calculator Functionality (parsing, functions, etc.)
+- Nicky: Calculator Functionality (parsing, functions, etc.)
+- Nathan: HTML/CSS, Calculator Functionality (compatibility with Spring Boot)